 Messrs.
 Niemann and Shaper currently serve as the members of our Audit Committee, and Mr. Niemann serves as the chairman of the Audit Committee.
-Effective July 1, 2013, Mr. Geib will also serve as a member of the Audit Committee.
-Our board of directors has determined that each of the members of the Audit Committee, including Mr. Geib, meets the independence standards established by the SEC for audit committees and is not an "interested person" for purposes of the 1940 Act.
+Our board of directors has determined that each of the members of the Audit Committee meets the independence standards established by the SEC for audit committees and is not an "interested person" for purposes of the 1940 Act.
 In addition, our board of directors has determined that Mr. Niemann is an "audit committee financial expert" as defined by Item 407(d)(5)(ii) of Regulation S-K promulgated under the Exchange Act.
 Unless otherwise determined by the board of directors, no member of the committee may serve as a member of the Audit Committee of more than two other public companies.
 During 2012, the Audit Committee was comprised of three members and held three meetings.
 All of the members of the committee attended each meeting except two meetings which were attended by two of the three members.